Virginia governor’s political limitations on stark display

 "I refuse to believe that someone of his intellect would not understand or know how serious this issue is and deal with it in a manner that would create a healing process to begin," she said.

-Northam's relative political inexperience may have gotten him caught in another controversy just two days before the racist photo surfaced.
+Northam was caught up in another controversy just two days before the racist photo surfaced.

 Democrats are worried about what Northam's refusal to resign may mean for the party.
 Northam helped the Democrats win 15 seats in the House of Delegates in 2017 and was expected to be key — both in raising money and boosting candidate's profiles — during this year's legislative elections.